MohdAfiq98/Absenteeism-Analysis/README.md

 -	Compensation : Shows the compensation rate per hour for each worker.
 -	Reasons : Holds the description of every reason based on unique number.
 ## Tools
 Here shows the tools used for this analysis specifically.
-We used SQL, MySQL, Microsoft Excel, and Microsoft Power BI.
+We used MySQL and Microsoft Power BI.
 Every elaboration for each tool can be refer below :
 -	MySQL : Data Exploration, Data Extraction and Data Analysis.
 -	Microsoft Power BI : Data Cleaning and Data Visualization.